PubuduGunasekara/Virtual-Food-Ordering-System/README.md

 The Maintenance Management System streamlines the user experience in reporting issues and equips administrators with robust tools for efficient service and inventory management.
 This project marks a substantial leap forward in augmenting operational efficiency and elevating the overall maintenance management experience at NSBM Green University.

----

-# Virtual Food Ordering System

-## Overview

-The Virtual Food Ordering System project, associated with Victoria University, introduces an innovative web solution that successfully replaces the manual food ordering system at NSBM Green University.
-This project focuses on transforming the way faculty and staff order meals, emphasizing operational efficiency and user experience.

-## Key Achievements

-- Victorious participation in the first-ever code camp overnight web development competition.
-- Leadership demonstrated in winning the competition and leading the development of the Virtual Food Ordering System.

-## Key Features

-### For Users:

-- **Secure Login**
-- **Department selection**
-- **Food preference (Veg/NonVeg) choice**
-- **Meal option selection**
-- **Order restrictions after 12 o'clock**

-### For Administrators:

-- **Secure login for administrators**
-- **Addition of service providers**
-- **Generation of order lists**
-- **Daily, weekly, and monthly PDF reports**
-- **Budget calculation functionalities**

-## Technologies Used

-- MySQL
-- PHP
-- JavaScript
-- HTML5
-- CSS
-- Bootstrap (Framework)

-## Impact

-The Virtual Food Ordering System streamlines the ordering process for users and provides administrators with robust tools for efficient service management and budget tracking.
-This project represents a significant step forward in improving operational efficiency and enhancing the overall experience of food services at NSBM Green University.